1ncontinentia/Incon-Undercover/README.md

 For the sake of this explanation, we'll separate behaviours into three categories: suspicious, attention-drawing and weird.

 * Any suspicious behvaviour will make enemies see the unit as hostile right away.
-Two minor suspicious behaviours seen at once (being both armed and trespassing) or one major one (shooting / killing an enemy) will compromise the unit.
+Two minor suspicious behaviours (being both armed and trespassing when not dressed as an enemy) or one major one (shooting / killing an enemy) will compromise the unit if they are witnessed.
 Units will remain suspicious as long as there are enemies who have reasonably fresh target knowledge of the unit, even if not doing anything suspicious anymore.

-* Weird behaviour will not make enemies see the unit as hostile instantly, but each additional weird behaviour will increase the likelihood of nearby enemies who could blow the units cover.
-Weird behaviour in proximity to enemies may cause some to take interest or become outright hostile straight away if you are acting strange enough.
+* Weird behaviour will not make enemies see the unit as hostile instantly, but each additional weird behaviour will increase the likelihood of nearby enemies blowing the unit's cover.
+Weird behaviour in proximity to enemies may cause some to take interest and follow the unit or become outright hostile straight away if you are acting strangely enough.
 If the unit isn't able to stop acting strangely or the suspicious enemies are not dealt with quickly (or you manage to escape somehow), they may compromise the unit and any teammates who are also acting strangely nearby.

 * Attention-drawing behaviour isn't necessarily weird, but it does make enemies notice you from further away.
-While dressed as the enemy, wearing the wrong helmet for your disguise is harder to detect from a distance than wearing the wrong vest, but both are similarly weird.
+While dressed as the enemy, wearing the wrong helmet for your disguise is harder to detect from a distance than wearing the wrong vest, but both are weird.
 Wearing a vest will therefore add to your attention-drawing behaviour.
 Running, for instance, isn't so weird but will draw attention from enemies who are further away.
 Most weird behaviours will be attention-drawing too.
 The more attention-drawing behaviours you do, the further away units will start taking an interest in you, and therefore, the more likely they are to compromise you if you are doing anything weird (like wearing NVGs while dressed as a civilian).
 The default detection radius can be configured in the UCR_setup file but this radius will expand and contract according to the undercover unit's attention-drawing behaviours, incognito status and vehicle, as well as environmental factors like moon intensity, overcast, rain and fog.
-It is recommended to not increase the detection radius much beyond the default.
+It is recommended to not change the detection radius much from the default.

-If the unit is compromised, the unit must kill all enemies who know about them before they spread the units identity across the AO.
+If the unit is compromised, the unit should try to kill all enemies who know about them before they spread the unit's identity across the AO.
-After that, the unit becomes fully compromised and must change his disguise (clothes and either goggles / headgear) to go undercover again.
+After that, the unit becomes fully compromised and must change his disguise (clothes and either goggles / headgear) or leave the area completely to go undercover again.
 Each time unit gets fully compromised, the effects of any weird behaviour will be amplified as enemies will be looking for them.

-Suspicious / weird behaviours will vary according to:
+Suspicious / weird behaviours will vary according to factors including:
-* Whether the unit is disguised as the enemy
+* Whether the unit is disguised as the enemy or a civilian
 * Whether the unit is in a vehicle or on foot
-* Whether the vehicle is open or closed
+* Whether the position in the vehicle is completely open, partially open, or completely closed
-* Whether the unit has his weapon raised or lowered (if incognito)
 * What time of day and weather it is (dark / moonlit / overcast / fog at night, fog / rain during the day)
 * Whether the unit has been compromised before
-* Whether the unit looks like the group he is pretending to be

 #### Appropriate behaviour: a guide for new spies
 This is a short primer for the kinds of things to bear in mind while going undercover.
 It is by no means conclusive.
+The best advice is to act as normal as you can for the situation.

 WHEN IN DISGUISE AS ENEMY: